Thanks to Liz Rice for allowing to use the KubeNail art from the Tweet here as a featured image for blog!

 Containers, Sandboxed: Emphasis on Security

 We have seen a bunch of security issues affect Linux OS (Spectre & Meltdown) and Kubernetes (Hostpath issue) in last year.
-The emphasis on security was evident in some of the morning Keynotes on first day but what I found most interesting was the gVisor project announced by Google. gVisor takes a unique approach which is more effective than virtualisation (Not resource optimal) or rule-based tools such as seccomp, SELinux or AppArmor (Rule enforcement not always perfect and involves huge effort).
+The emphasis on cloud native security was evident in some of the morning Keynotes on first day but what I found most interesting was the gVisor project announced by Google. gVisor takes a unique approach which is more effective than virtualisation (Not resource optimal) or rule-based tools such as seccomp, SELinux or AppArmor (Rule enforcement not always perfect and involves huge effort).
 I am yet to digest the all the internals of the project but the Github repo explains it well.
 You should also check out a quick demo video of gVisor here

 Serverless, Cloud Events & Virtual Kubelet